ProofofTrainingWT/WT-PoT/README.md

 The data utilzied in this paper, CelebA and GTSRB, are open-source databases that need to be downloaded manually.
 Please refer to the data download sources provided in https://github.com/Ekko-zn/IJCAI2022-Backdoor.

 ## Running the Code
-WT-PoL is designed for integrity verification of training, rather than consisting of separate training and evaluation phases.
-Each run will generate p-values for a benign training process and an abnromal training process, which is related to the WT-PoL(*) proofs (please refer to the `.tsv` files in the `follow_log/./results` directory).
+WT-PoT is designed for integrity verification of training, rather than consisting of separate training and evaluation phases.
+Each run will generate p-values for a benign training process and an abnromal training process, which is related to the WT-PoT(*) proofs (please refer to the `.tsv` files in the `follow_log/./results` directory).
 Users need to manually judge the completeness of each piece of proof based on the thresholds provided in the paper.

-To run the WT-PoL system, follow these steps in your terminal or command prompt:
+To run the WT-PoT system, follow these steps in your terminal or command prompt:

 **Notification**: Before running each step, please check the parser's `help` and `annotations` in `config.py`.
 Some hyper-parameters need to be set mannually.